everydayrain/imaginedrealities/content/blog/graylog-revised.md

 sudo sysctl -p
 ```

 Create a password secret and copy the output to a file editor.
 You'll need it for the next step and later as well.

 ```bash
 < /dev/urandom tr -dc A-Z-a-z-0-9 | head -c${1:-96};echo;
 ```

-Open the config file using vim (you can use nano if you prefer something straighforward).
+Open the config file using vim (you can use nano if you prefer something straightforward).
 Paste the above into the `password_secret` line, no quotations.

 ```bash
 sudo vim /etc/graylog/datanode/datanode.conf